Niels Benedikter

 What you can do

-Become politically active: Support organizations and parties advocating strict measures for climate neutrality: vote, demonstrate, talk to people, speak up.
+Join organizations and support political parties advocating strict measures for climate neutrality: vote, demonstrate, speak up, use your influence in institutions.

-• Choose your destinations so that you avoid flights: Plan your holiday on your home continent.
-Instead of two weekend trips, go for one longer visit.
+• Choose travel destinations smartly to avoid flights.
+Plan your holiday on your own continent (for Europeans: "Italy instead of Indonesia").
+Instead of two weekend trips, do one long trip.
 Bundle trips.

 • Use the train even if it might be more